graboskyc/LabelMakerService/Readme.md

 Thus, for each object it will create `n` number of labels where `n` is the `qty` field.
 Thus, the above will create 5 labels with the same address and details but labeled `1/5` then `2/5` etc.

 ## Prerequisites
-* Tested in Ubuntu 20.04 WSL
+* Tested in Ubuntu 22.04 LTS
-* Install dotnet core tooling
-* Install docker
+* Install docker cli and docker-compose

 ## ENV Variables
 * `nb` - new build version
-* `gskyaddressbookuri` - the URL of the REST API that returns data in the format listed above
+* `lblmkraddressbookuri` - the URL of the REST API that returns data in the format listed above
-* `gskyapipw` - the password you want to provide on this service.
+* `lblmkrapipw` - the password you want to provide on this service.
 You then access this service with the `?password=<whateveryouputhere>` query parameter
-* `gskyctrver` - leave as-is, referencing the `nb` variable.
+* `lblmkrctrver` - leave as-is, referencing the `nb` variable.
 This gets passed into the container so the container knows what version of code it is running

 ## Building
 * Copy the `sample.env` to `.env`